KimKyongWoo/api/Prepare/index.md

 # API Authentication Key
 ---

-{: .note }
-> To use the Ipinlabs API, you must register as a user and obtain an API authentication key ([contact us](contactus@ipinlabs.com)).
+To use the IPINLABS API, you must first register as a user and obtain an API authentication key (contact).
-> The API authentication key is a means of verifying that you are an authenticated user, and is issued once your license is registered.
+The API authentication key verifies your identity as an authorized user and is issued once your license is registered.
-> API usage is calculated based on the number of calls made to each function.
+API usage is calculated based on the number of calls made to each function.